-We meet Marlie Davidow, home alone with her new baby late one night, when she wanders onto her ex's online wedding registry and wonders what if she had wound up with the guy not taken.
-We find Jessica Norton listing her beloved river-view apartment in the hope of winning her broker's heart.
+We meet Marlie Davidow, home alone with her new baby late one Friday night, when she wanders onto her ex's online wedding registry and wonders what if she had wound up with the guy not taken.
+We stumble on Good in Bed's Bruce Guberman, liquored-up and ready for anything on the night of his best friend's bachelor party, until stealing his girlfriend's tiny rat terrier becomes more complicated than he'd planned.
+We find Jessica Norton listing her beloved New York City apartment in the hope of winning her broker's heart.
 And we follow an unlikely friendship between two very different new mothers, and the choices that bring them together -- and pull them apart.

 The Guy Not Taken demonstrates Weiner's amazing ability to create characters who "feel like they could be your best friend" (Janet Maslin) and to find hope and humor, longing and love in the hidden corners of our common experiences.

 - Atria Books |

 - ISBN 9781416540991 |

 Reading Group Guide

 For the first time ever, New York Times bestselling author Jennifer Weiner collects her own short stories in one truthful, poignant, and hilarious collection.
 From a wedding registry fantasy (or nightmare) to Bruce Guberman's side of the Good in Bed story, Weiner's fans will love these satisfying and diverse morsels.

 The characters in these stories, vulnerable but full of hope, seek the strength to choose their own paths without looking back at "the guy not taken."

 1. Why do you think this book is called The Guy Not Taken?
 What is the significance of the title for that story, and for the collection as a whole?
 What themes in "The Guy Not Taken" do you also find in the other stories?